PM Modi meets scientists in South Africa | Law-Order

 - South Africa

-Prime Minister Narendra Modi met a prominent geneticist and a rocket scientist in South Africa on Thursday and exchanged views on disease screening and the future of energy.
+Prime Minister Narendra Modi met a noted geneticist and a rocket scientist in South Africa on Thursday and exchanged views on disease screening and the future of energy.

 Modi is in South Africa on a three-day visit.
 He has attended the 15th BRICS Summit and held bilateral meetings with several world leaders to further cement India's relations with those countries.

-''PM @narendramodi held engaging discussions with noted South African geneticist & CEO of the Academy of Science of South Africa, Dr. Himla Soodyall,'' Spokesperson of the Ministry of External Affairs Arindam Bagchi posted on X.
+Modi held engaging discussions with South African geneticist & CEO of the Academy of Science of South Africa, Dr. Himla Soodyall, Spokesperson of the Ministry of External Affairs Arindam Bagchi posted on X.

-''PM invited Dr. Soodyall to collaborate with Indian institutes in the field of genetics,'' Bagchi said.
+''Had a very interesting conversation with Dr. Himla Soodyall, a leading geneticist of South Africa.
+She talked about her work and her passion for science and innovation,'' Modi posted on X.

-''Engrossing exchange of perspectives between PM @narendramodi and noted rocket scientist and CEO of Galactic Energy Ventures, Siyabulela Xuza,'' he said.
+Modi also had an engrossing exchange of perspectives with rocket scientist and CEO of Galactic Energy Ventures, Siyabulela Xuza.

+''During our interaction, Siyabulela Xuza spoke at length about his passion for sustainable development and clean energy, especially for the Global South.
+He also spoke about his own innovations and passion towards science and space,'' he wrote on X.

 Xuza congratulated Modi on the success of India's Moon mission Chandrayaan-3.
 India's Chandrayaan-3 on Wednesday became the first space mission to make a soft landing near the south pole of the Moon.